-4.3 Alternative 3.
+3.3 Alternative 3.
 No Project

-Alternative 3 is the No Project Alternative, which is the scenario of not implementing the Project, Alternative 1 or Alternative 2.
-Under this scenario, it is expected that existing shellfish culture would continue (see Section 6.0 for a description of existing culture) and culture would be expanded in Humboldt Bay through permitting efforts by private entities.
+Alternative 3 is the No Project Alternative, which is the scenario of not implementing the Project.
+Under this scenario, it is expected that existing shellfish culture would continue and may expand in Humboldt Bay through permitting efforts by private entities.
 However, the rate of expansion may be slower and the final area of culture may be less.
-Additionally, planning for locations and types of culture would not happen in the comprehensive manner that is happening through the Project (i.e., different culture activities would be proposed separately by individual private culturists).
+Additionally, planning for locations and types of culture would not happen in the comprehensive manner that is happening through the Project (i.e., different culture activities and locations would be proposed separately by individual private culturists).

-Section 5.0 Environmental Setting and Effects of the Alternatives
+Section 4.0 Environmental Setting and Effects of the Alternatives

-The environmental setting described in this section reflects physical conditions as they occurred at the time the Notice of Preparation (NOP) was published (May, 2014).
-Further information regarding the environmental setting is provided within each effects analysis section below.
+The environmental setting described in this section reflects physical conditions as they occurred at the time the Notice of Preparation (NOP) was published (February, 2019) with some updates.
+Further information regarding the environmental setting is provided within each effect's analysis section below.

-5.1 Humboldt Bay
+4.1 Humboldt Bay

-Humboldt Bay is approximately 14 miles (mi) (22.5 kilometers [m]) long and its width varies from 0.5 mi (0.8 km) in Entrance Bay to 4.3 mi (6.9 km) across the widest part of the North Bay.
+Humboldt Bay is approximately 14 miles (mi) (22.5 kilometers [km]) long and its width varies from 0.5 mi (0.8 km) in Entrance Bay to 4.3 mi (6.9 km) across the widest part of the North Bay.
 At high tide, Humboldt Bay occupies an area of 24.1 mi2 (62.4 km2), which is reduced to 10.8 mi2 (27.97 km2) at low tide (Proctor et al. 1980).
 At low tide, extensive intertidal mudflats are exposed, comprising about 2/3 of the Humboldt Bay area (Gast and Skeesick 1964; Proctor et al. 1980).
 The entrance and shipping channel depths are maintained at 38 to 48 ft (11.6 to 14.6 m) by periodic dredging (HBHRCD 2007).

-As California's 2nd largest natural bay and the largest estuary on the Pacific coast between San Francisco Bay and Oregon's Coos Bay, Humboldt Bay is a complex ecosystem and valuable resource for California and the nation because of its natural resources, its aesthetic appeal and recreational opportunities, its ecological services, economic benefits, and its vital transportation links.
+As California's 2nd largest natural bay and the largest estuary on the Pacific coast between San Francisco Bay and Oregon's Coos Bay, Humboldt Bay is a complex ecosystem and valuable resource for California and the nation because of its natural resources, aesthetic appeal, recreational opportunities, ecological services, economic benefits, and vital transportation links.
 Visitors and Humboldt County residents value Humboldt Bay for its natural and anthropogenic attributes.
-Humboldt Bay biota is diverse and ecologically significant at scales ranging from local fisheries, including oyster production to hemispheric ecological patterns such as shorebird and waterfowl migration.
+Humboldt Bay biota is diverse and ecologically significant at scales ranging from local fisheries, including oyster production, to regional migration stopovers by shorebird and waterfowl.
 The Humboldt Bay area hosts over 400 plant species, 300 invertebrate species, 100 fish species, and 260 bird species, including those that rely on the bay as they travel the Pacific Flyway.
 Humboldt Bay is important in the life cycles of commercially and recreationally important fish species including shellfish, crustaceans and finfish.
 Humboldt Bay has a successful oyster culture industry, producing about 70% of the oysters grown in California.
 Portions of the diked former tidelands around Humboldt Bay, particularly in the Arcata Bottoms, are utilized for agriculture, primarily livestock grazing for dairy and beef production.
 The largest urban concentrations are in Arcata (population approximately 16,651) and Eureka (population approximately 25,866).

-During the late-19th and early 20th centuries, diking and filling reduced Humboldt Bay salt marshes from an estimated 9,000 ac to only 900 ac today.
+During the late-19th and early-20th centuries, diking and filling reduced Humboldt Bay salt marshes from an estimated 9,000 ac to only 900 ac today.
 Humboldt Bay habitat has been further disturbed by discharges of agricultural and urban runoff, industrial and recreational activities, excessive sedimentation from the bay's watershed and other sources, colonization by invasive Spartina, and other stressors (HBHRCD 2007; Sutula et al. 2008).